kflansburg/kflansburg.github.io/content/posts/ordered-stateful-streaming/failure-modes.md

 Additionally, scripting and testing this recovery process can significantly reduce downtime in the event that such a failure cannot be avoided.

-## Full Reprocessing of Historical Data
+### Full Reprocessing of Historical Data

 There are a few failures that could require you to reprocess the full topic history from Kafka.
 A simple example would be loss of output data due to a failure in object storage.
 This is extremely unlikely, however, and can be mitigated with cross-regional replication.
 Much more likely would be a bug in the business logic of your stream processing job which invalidates your output data.
-This is usually a disaster, because most organizations do not want to retain Kafka records forever, and even if they did, reprocessing that many records will be time-consuming and expensive.
+This is usually a disaster because most organizations do not want to retain Kafka records forever, and even if they did, reprocessing that many records will be time-consuming and expensive.
 I recommend a number of considerations here: